October 13, 2019

 Once you registered to OpenBOM, you probably have a question – what to do next?
 As much as it is a very simple question, I can tell you it is a not.
 Bill of Materials just feels and sounds simple.
-In fact, BOM management is a complex discipline that requires some educating, knowledge gathering and experience.
+In fact, BOM management software is a complex discipline that requires some educating, knowledge gathering, and experience.
 At OpenBOM we help you also to gather knowledge as well as to start using OpenBOM from scratch.

 I can recommend you OpenBOM YouTube channel with BOM management webinars.
 We do them every Wednesday at 2 pm Eastern U.S. However, you can watch them in recording as well as check slide decks online in my SlideShare channel.

 Also, I recommend you to read an article about OpenBOM data management principles.
 Check it in OpenBOM online help – OpenBOM Data Management Fundamentals.